 - Can the Points System in the English Immigration Model enable the creation of a ‘cap’?
 Analysis of the application issues related to the points system, limitation imposed by the Free Movement of Workers, and the rights of EU nationals.

-- Critically analyse the UK Government’s decision to allow the same-sex couples to have all the rights and responsibilities of a marriage through the civil partnership institution, but do not allow them to marry.
+- Critically analyze the UK Government’s decision to allow same-sex couples to have all the rights and responsibilities of a marriage through the civil partnership institution, but do not allow them to marry.

 - Critically evaluate the racial discrimination laws in developed countries and how it affects the workplace environment.

-- Critically examine the need for reforming the laws regarding homicide offences in England and Wales, in the light of recommendations proposes by the Law Commission.
+- Critically examine the need for reforming the laws regarding homicide offenses in England and Wales, in the light of recommendations proposes by the Law Commission.

 - Critically examine the rights of married women over the property.

-- Discuss how intellectual property rights in the UK have been affected by the European law.
+- Discuss how intellectual property rights in the UK have been affected by European law.

 - Discuss the relevance and the place of the European Union Sale of Goods legislation within the UK in the aftermath of Brexit.